Urban Studies (BS)

 Program Information

-The undergraduate degree program in Urban Studies is designed to educate, train, and prepare students for future careers in municipal and metropolitan‐related occupations, such as public administrators, policy analysts, community development specialists, or planning technicians.
-The program will also give students a strong foundation for future graduate training in affiliated disciplines, including urban planning, public administration, geography, or sociology.
+Urban studies graduates often find careers as public administrators, policy analysts, community development specialists, or planning technicians.
+The program also provides students a strong foundation for future graduate training in affiliated disciplines, including urban planning, public administration, geography, or sociology.

 The Department offers Bachelor of Science degrees in four different tracks: